naijasecforce/blog.github.io/_posts/2019-12-10-emotet-malspam.md

 * Ensure that attachments and links in emails are sandboxed analysed before delivery to users.
 * Monitor emails for malicious links/attachments.
 * Monitor the network for any suspicious/anomalous activity
-* Consistently rollout cybersecurity awareness workshops
+* Consistently rollout cybersecurity awareness workshops/training.

 ## About the Author:
 ##### NaijaSecForce Threat Advisory Team - Rotimi Akinyele